Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

 You can easily double the ingredients to make a bigger drink that you can slowly sip on if you like the taste!

-Can you also substitute espresso for a different coffee?
+Can you also substitute espresso with a different type of coffee?

 If you don't have an espresso machine, you can make a similar type of coffee by using a French press or AeroPress.